stagedml/pylightnix/docs/Reference.md

 Context type is an alias for Python dict which maps [DRefs](#pylightnix.types.DRef) into [RRefs](#pylightnix.types.RRef).

-For any [Closure](#pylightnix.types.Closure), pylightnix maintains unique mapping from closure derivations to realizations.
-This makes sure that derivations within a closure are self-consistent.
+For any [Closure](#pylightnix.types.Closure), pylightnix maintains a mapping from member derivations to their realizations.
+This makes us sure that derivations within a closure are self-consistent.

-Nevertheless, derivation may be a member of different closures at once, and thus be mapped to different realizations within each closure.
+Note that derivations may be included into different closures at the same time, and those closures may have different mappings.

 <a name="pylightnix.types.Build"></a>
 ## `Build`